 A victim in a Georgia slip-and-fall accident has several obligations to have a viable case.
 The victim must prove:

 Georgia slip-and-fall accidents occur when a property owner or manager's negligence causes someone's physical injury.
 Typically this occurs in a retail setting when a store manager is aware of a harmful situation such as a slick or wet floor or a spill and does not remedy the situation by cleaning it or warning patrons.
 Homeowners also have obligations to maintain safe property to invitees.
 A slip-and-fall victim must prove that the property owner/manager/homeowner was negligent and failed to maintain a safe property.

 Retail stores can be held responsible for injuries that occur on their premises when the store owners do not protect patrons from injuries.
-Slip-and-fall accident victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Slip-and-fall accident victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.